-9.5 Contextual Safeguarding
+11.5 Contextual Safeguarding

 All staff will be made aware of the need to consider that wider aspects of the child's life beyond the family situation may place their safety and welfare at risk.
+This is particularly important in respect of potential exploitation.

-9.6 Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE) and County Lines
+11.6 Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE) and County Lines

 Staff are made aware of the possible indicators of CSE and CCE and the need to refer these concerns to the DSL.
-All staff have received and been given time to read KCSiE 2022, Part One and have access to Annex B: Further information.
+All staff have received and been given time to read KCSiE 2024, Part One and have access to Annex B: Further information.
 Any concerns will be referred to SaPH in order that the LA can consider this information inline with the 'Effective Support Guidance'.

-It is recognised that both CSE and CCE are forms of abuse that occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into taking part in sexual or criminal activity.
+It is recognised that both CSE and CCE are forms of abuse and exploitation that occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into taking part in sexual or criminal activity.
 Routinely, this will be in exchange for something the victim needs or wants, and/or for the financial advantage or increased status of the perpetrator or facilitator and/or through violence or the threat of violence.
 CSE and CCE can affect children, both male and female and can include children who have been moved (commonly referred to as trafficking) for the purpose of exploitation.

-Staff are aware that children can become trapped in CCE and as perpetrators can threaten victims and their families with violence or entrap and coerce them into debt.
+Staff are aware that children can become trapped by such exploitation and as perpetrators can threaten victims and their families with violence or entrap and coerce them into debt.
 Children involved in criminal exploitation often commit crimes themselves which can mean their vulnerability as victims is not always recognised (particularly older children) and they are not treated as victims, despite the harm they have experienced.
 The experience of girls who are criminally exploited can also be very different to that of boys and that boys and girls being criminally exploited may be at higher risk of child sexual exploitation (CSE).